Nightphyre/Nightphyre/README.md

 - 👋 Hi, I’m @Nightphyre and new to GitHub!
-- 👀 I’m interested in Linux programming and coding, especially in C and assembler.
+- 👀 I’m interested in Linux, networking, and programming, (especially in C/C++ and assembler).
-- 🌱 I’m currently learning what I can and when I can, lol!
-(C, little C++, learned Java and assembler almost 20 years ago)
-- 💞️ I’m looking to collaborate on ...
-- 📫

 <!---
 Nightphyre/Nightphyre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.